anastasiialaptii/simple-problem-solving/README.md

-Solving probems in some spare time - mostly on leetcode.
+Solving problems in some spare time - mostly on leetcode.